Kair12345/GroupProject/README.md

 # App Progress Summary:

 * We have set game, tile2, tile4, and grid as our 4 main classes to work with.
 (Update) We have decided to not work on the grid class until we get the rest of the app working.
-We will use the borders of the screen to stop the block movement.
+We will use the borders of the screen to stop the tile movement.

 * We have set up basic code for each class.